MidnattLantern/adventist-uppsala-halsa/README.md

 Header
 ---
 - Logo: Appearing at the top right of the page, displaying the logo of the organization.
 Pressing the logo will take the user to the organization's main website.
 - Search bar: Appearing fixed at the bottom right for phone, and at the header for desktop, the search bar allows the user to find specific information conveniently.
-It's automatically collapses in phone view when not used to save space, but always expanded on desktop.
+It's automatically Expands in phone view when not used to save space, but always expanded on desktop.

 ClickableImage
 ---